-Pte.
-Sydney Alfred Hollands (1894 – 1915)
+Pte Sydney Alfred Hollands (1894 – 1915)

-Sydney Alfred Hollands was born in Platt on 23 March 1894, the eldest of five children to Frank and Harriet Hollands (née Fuller).
+Sydney Alfred Hollands was born in Platt on 23 March 1894, the eldest of five children of Frank and Harriet Hollands (née Fuller).
 At the time of his son’s birth, Frank was working as an agricultural labourer and employed by Mr Lauser of Beechin Wood Farm.

 Sydney attended Platt School, and by 1905 the family were living at Rose Cottage.
 After a spell resident at Kettle Cottage, the family then moved to No.3 Church Villas, which had been built by Sydney’s maternal grandmother Harriett Fuller, who also ran the Blue Anchor pub.
 Sydney’s father eventually took over the pub in 1913, and he opened his old house as a confectioners’ shop.
 Sydney could often be seen travelling around the local area with one of his brothers on his father’s horse and trap selling confectionary, soft drinks, tobacco and even haberdashery.